Cold noodles: Shanghai cold noodles

+Taiwan

+Taiwanese cold noodles are typically made using cooked Yi noodles (意麵) or oil noodles (油麵), which are cooled with an electric fan and then mixed with salad oil to maintain their chewy texture and prevent sticking.
+Common toppings and condiments include sesame paste or peanut sauce, soy sauce, vinegar, proprietary herbal sauces, sugar water, minced garlic, and julienned cucumber.
+For those who enjoy spicier flavors, chili oil, chili powder, and other spicy condiments may be added.
+Crushed peanuts are also used by some vendors to enhance both texture and aroma.

+In Chiayi, a city in southern Taiwan, a regional variation features wide, flat noodles and a unique combination of sauces.
+In addition to the traditional sesame paste, mayonnaise—locally referred to as "white vinegar" —is commonly added.
+The dish is often served with various chilled vegetables, such as julienned cucumber, shredded purple cabbage, corn, and carrots.

 Korea

 Naengmyeon

 Naengmyeon is a cold noodle dish that is usually served in stainless steel bowls.
 The choice of flours and toppings for making the noodles varies with personal preference.
 Usually, naengmyeon is made with buckwheat flour and includes toppings like cucumbers and beef.

 Jaengban-guksu

 Jaengban-guksu is a traditional cold noodle salad that is often served as a companion to Korean barbecue.
 This dish is made out of noodles, different toppings, and a spicy sauce.
 People alter the types of noodles and toppings of this dish based on their preference.

 Kong-guksu

 Kong-guksu is a seasonal dish that is traditionally served in summer.
 The noodles are served in a cold broth made of soy milk; ice is sometimes added.

 Bibim-guksu

 Bibim-guksu is a dish similar to the kong-guksu in that it is traditionally served in the summer and consists of noodles mixed with a cold sauce and various toppings.
 The choice of ingredients varies widely based on personal preference.
 "Sour and spicy sauce" is the signature component.